atodorov/atodorov.github.com/content/_posts/2013-06-07-software-developer-employee-vs-contractor-part-1.markdown

 You either get paid by the hour or a lump sum on predefined milestone (e.g. half before, half after delivery).
 Either way you trade time for money which isn't optimal (same thing do employees btw).
 The best thing you can do is become an expert in your field and begin consulting.
-This is trading less time plus expertise for money - much better.
+This is trading less time plus expertise for more money - much better.

+I've been doing QA consulting for other smaller clients as odd jobs since forever.
+Some of the companies include [Obecto](http://obecto.com) and [Opencode Systems](http://opencode.com).
+I also consult start-ups in the field of software testing and quality assurance.

+**UPDATE:** at the end of 2015 I've been engaged more frequently with the engineering team at [Tradeo](http://tradeo.com), bringing them my QA expertise.

 Employee benefits
 ------------------